INSTITUTE FOR CROSS-CULTURAL TEACHING AND LEARNING

 Learning Objectives

-• Examine your own cultural background and its relevance and impact on thought, behavior and experience;
+• Examine your own cultural background and its relevance and impact on thought, behavior and experience

 Registration

-• Standard registration -- $140 per person
+• Standard registration for both workshops -- $220 per person

-• Large group (5 or more individuals) -- $120 per person
+• Large group (5 or more individuals) for both workshops -- $200 per person

 Refund Policy

-Requests for refunds must be emailed to steve@ifcctl.com.
-Upon request, refunds for withdrawal from this workshop will be made based on this schedule.
+Upon request, refunds will be made based on this schedule:

-• Requests made on or before March 31, 2022: Full refund
+• Requests made on or before October 18, 2025: Full refund

-• Requests made between April 1-6, 2022: Registration will be refunded 70%
+• Requests made between October 19-22, 2025: Registration will be refunded 70%

-• Beginning April 7, 2022: No refunds will be made
+• Beginning October 23, 2025: No refunds will be made

 Picture

 Questions?
-Contact Steven Duke at steve@ifcctl.com.
+Contact Steven Duke at [email protected].

 Proudly powered by Weebly